-Taxes are complicated, and full of regulations and ever changing laws.
-Depending on your situation, your tax return may be simple, or involve a series of very detailed steps.
-If you don’t know what you’re doing, tackling a complicated tax return by yourself can potentially create problems, i.e. audits, and trusting a local tax preparation service isn’t always a foolproof option either.
+Taxes are complicated and full of regulations and ever-changing laws.
+Depending on your situation, your tax return may be simple or involve a series of very detailed steps.
+If you don’t know what you’re doing, tackling a complicated tax return by yourself can potentially create problems, i.e., audits, and trusting a local tax preparation service isn’t always a foolproof option either.
 A trusted tax professional, someone whom you’ve selected and whom you feel comfortable working with, is a valuable asset, and depending on their expertise, the tax professional you choose may be able to save you more money on your returns.

 Are There Different Types of Tax Professionals?

-When most people say that they are looking for a personal accountant, they are really looking for a CPA.
-CPA’s are best for those with more complex taxes, like small business owners, and for those who are looking for a long term relationship with a tax professional who can help them discover tax saving strategies.
-It is important to do careful research in order to find a CPA who is properly qualified to meet your more complicated tax needs.
+When most people say that they are looking for a personal accountant, they are looking for a CPA.
+CPA’s are best for those with more complicated taxes, like small business owners, and for those who are looking for a long term relationship with a tax professional who can help them discover tax saving strategies.
+It is essential to do careful research to find a CPA who is adequately qualified to meet your more complicated tax needs.
 The first step in finding a good CPA is to check with the State Boards of Accountancy to make sure that any potential CPA’s have been licensed and has not been subjected to any disciplinary actions.
 All CPA’s are licensed at the state level, but it is important to know that licensing requirements can vary from state to state.
 CPA’s in the Virgin Islands, for example, are only required to have a high school diploma, while CPA’s in Ohio are required to have completed 150 hours of college course work, and have a concentration in accounting.
 You should also inquire as to whether a CPA is a member of the American Institute of Certified Public Accountants, a professional organization that offers some disciplinary oversight.

 Choosing A Tax Professional: Ask The Right Questions